Display / output Home Assistant data as a table - Reporting

 Combine certain entities in a query

-This variant can be used to combine the data from several sensors; here is the corresponding query for the example presented at the beginning of this article:
+With this variant, the data from several sensors can be combined; here is the corresponding query for the example presented at the beginning of this article:

 SELECT json_group_array(